shrewdlogarithm/PoE-Character-Log-Python/README.md

 To see an example of this, this site tracks popular PoE streamers
 http://poeclog.pythonanywhere.com

-The rebuildlogxml.py script will re-create all log/html/xml files - this can be useful to update older characters when changes are made to the parsing/output
+rebuildlogxml re-creates all log/html/xml files
+This can be useful to update older characters when changes are made to the parsing/output

 ## Notes ##
 There is  a Powershell version of this for desktop use/people who don't want to install Python